ZebraFlesh/ember-cli-happy-splitter/README.md

 * `.happy-splitter` - the splitter bar when the user is not interacting with it
 * `.happy-splitter:hover` - the splitter bar when the user is hovering over it; no default rule provided
 * `.happy-splitter.dragging` - the splitter bar when the user is dragging it
-* `.happy-splitter.vertical` - vertical splitter bar; change the cursor definition here
+* `.happy-splitter.vertical, .happy-split-container.vertical.dragging` - change the cursor definition here for vertically split containers
-* `.happy-splitter.horizontal` - horizontal splitter bar; change the cursor definition here
+* `.happy-splitter.horizontal, .happy-split-container.horizontal.dragging` - change the cursor definition here for horizontally split containers

 ## Usage